Preschool Curriculum Overview

-Here at Tiny Turtles, infant care can begin at birth and care continues until about 1-year when they become toddlers.
+Here at Tiny Turtles, infant care can begin at birth and care continues until about year one, when they become toddlers.
 With physical, language, and emotional milestones as the main three focuses of infant curriculum, infants are nurtured, loved, and encouraged in the most foundational ways.
-From learning how to sit with little support to responding to his/her name, and experiencing laughter to show joy, infants at Tiny Turtles will love their time.
-Learn more about our infant curriculum.
+From learning how to sit with little support to responding to his/her name, and experiencing laughter to show joy, infants at Tiny Turtles will love their time in our facility.

-Kiddos at least 1-year-old will experience similar curriculum focuses as infants with an added element: intellect.
+Kiddos at least one year old will experience similar curriculum focuses as infants with an added element: intellect.
 Physically, toddlers will learn how to walk without assistance, dance, and begin self-help, such as getting dressed.
-Regarding language, toddlers learn gestures to guide communication and are able to respond to simple questions.
+Regarding language, toddlers at our preschool in Jupiter, Florida learn gestures to guide communication and are able to respond to simple questions.
 Emotionally, toddlers work together to socialize and play games.
-Lastly, toddlers begin to learn how to imitate actions of others, play pretend, and refer to self by name, great intellectual feats for a child.
-Learn more about our toddler curriculum.
+Lastly, toddlers begin to learn how to imitate actions of others, play pretend, and refer to self by name — all of which are great intellectual feats for a child.

-Between the ages of 2- and 3-years-old, kids are referred to as in their terrible two’s.
-At this age, we begin to notice children learning, playing, and interacting at different levels, and the curriculum becomes more specific and targeted for each student.
-Overall, kids in the Two’s program learn how to balance and move in different ways, listen to a story attentively, regulate emotions and behaviors while making friends, and connects lessons to experiences in their day-to-day lives.
-Learn more about our two’s curriculum.
+Between the ages of two and three years old, kids are referred to as in their “Terrible Two’s.”
+At this age, we begin to notice children learning, playing, and interacting at different levels, and our Tiny Turtles Preschool Jupiter, Florida curriculum becomes more specific and targeted for each student.
+Overall, kids in the Two’s Program learn how to balance and move in different ways, listen to stories attentively, regulate emotions and behaviors while making friends, and connects lessons to experiences in their day-to-day lives.

 Three’s and Four’s

-3- and 4-year-olds are known for branching out of their shell.
+Three and four year olds are known for branching out of their shell.
 Personalities are present, and it’s great to watch these kids develop in and understand the world around them.
 At this age, kids are more physically able, learning harder motions, such as kicking, jumping, and climbing.
-We can teach these because, at a language level, 3- and 4-year-olds are able to follow two-to-three step directions and answer questions.
+At Tiny Turtles Preschool of Jupiter, we can teach these because, at a language level, three and four year olds are able to follow two-to-three step directions and answer questions.
 These kids learn how to make connections, show curiosity and motivation, and think symbolically.
 Lastly, these preschoolers are able to follow limits and expectations, manage feelings, and make friends.
-Learn more about our three’s and four’s curriculum.

 Free VPK Program

-Once your preschooler is nearly ready for kindergarten but still needs a bit more, he or she is still welcome at Tiny Turtles Preschool of Jupiter.
-Florida’s Free Voluntary Pre Kindergarten program is state funded and more focused on preparing kids for a standard school structure.
-Learn more about our free VPK program curriculum.
+Once your preschooler is nearly ready for kindergarten, but still needs a bit more, he or she is still welcome at Tiny Turtles Preschool Jupiter, Florida.
+Florida’s Free Voluntary Pre Kindergarten program is state-funded and more focused on preparing kids for a standard school structure.

-School-age kids are welcome at Tiny Turtles after school.
-Our after school day care program helps kids complete homework, play together outside or inside to burn some energy, and continue making connections with other students and teachers.
-Tiny Turtles will pick up your children from school.
-Learn more about our after school care curriculum.
+School-age kids are also welcome at Tiny Turtles after their regular school day.
+Our After School Care program helps kids complete homework, play together outside or inside to burn some energy, and continue making connections with other students and teachers.
+Our Tiny Turtles Preschool Jupiter, Florida staff will pick up your children from school and take them to our facility.